Cristiana Pegoraro, Pianist

 She is a testimonial of Umbria’s tourism campaign throughout the world.

 Since 2011, she is the Artistic Director of Narnia Arts Academy (www.narniaartsacademy.com) and Narnia Festival (www.narniafestival.com).
-The 2014 and 2016 seasons of the Academy and Festival received the President of Italy gold medal.
+The Academy and Festival were the recipients of the President of Italy Gold Medal award for their outstanding programming.

 Ms. Pegoraro graduated with highest honors from the Conservatory of Terni, Italy, at the age of sixteen.
 She continued her studies with Jörg Demus in Vienna and Hans Leygraf at the Mozarteum in Salzburg and the Hochschule der Künste in Berlin.
 She later studied with Nina Svetlanova at the Manhattan School of Music in New York City.